Covid-19 regulations for community groups

 Gatherings of more than two people are permitted for the purposes of providing voluntary or charitable services.

-You are permitted to leave your home to buy food, run errands or provide care for someone outside your household who is defined as ‘vulnerable’ in the regulations.
+You are permitted to leave your home to buy food, run errands or provide care for someone outside your household who is disabled or who is defined as ‘vulnerable’ in the regulations.
 This includes everyone aged over 70, anyone who is pregnant and anyone with an underlying chronic health condition.

 Your group can provide:

 - early years childcare